5aharsh/asterisk/readme.txt

 ### How does searching passwords work? ###

 There are two ways to search your passwords - by website, or usernames.
 You can use either of them.

-### Executable file for Windows is Present in "jars and exe" folder in repository